 Road traffic collisions are complex multi-factor events, often with many underlying causes contributing to the collision.
 Collisions recorded by the Police are given up to six ‘contributory factors’ which are attributed to a driver, rider or pedestrian involved in the collision.
-The data below uses the primary contributory factor to determine which party was primarily at fault for the collision.
+The data above uses the primary contributory factor to determine which party was primarily at fault for the collision.

 What is “The CRASH Effect”?

 In November 2015 Essex Police adopted a new computer system called CRASH to record road traffic collisions, this system is now used by around half of the Police forces in the UK.
 The previous method of recording used paper forms where the reporting officer would record the casualty severity using a rule of thumb based on their overall impression of the injuries sustained.
 CRASH records each individual injury and determines the overall severity by taking the most severe single injury and applying a severity classification rule issued by the Department for Transport.
 Although the rules have not changed, they are now applied more consistently and less subjectively, leading to an improvement in data quality.
 One consequence of this is that the proportion of non-fatal casualtes recorded as being ‘serious’ has increased.
 This is illustrated in the graph below.